theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 charge_voltage = target_voltage * note_frequency / max_frequency
 ```

 The DCO design is now quite different from the VCO in terms of the way it's controlled.
 The microcontroller has to send *two* separate inputs into the oscillator to control its frequency and amplitude.
 While this might seem complicated, remember that the VCO has to be fed by complicated and temperature-sensitive circuitry.
 The microcontroller is capable of controlling the frequency of a DCO with a much higher degree of accuracy compared to the VCO and the requirement to control the amplitude as well is a reasonable trade-off.
+It also matters that the amplitude doesn't need to be very accurate because our ears are more sensitive to differences in pitch than differences in volume.

 [^made-up]: I don't know if it has a "real" name, but I call it amplitude compensation. 🤷‍♀️